CaraWang/2017-talk-firebase-messaging/README.md

-# API Survey - Firebase Realtime Database
+# API Survey - Firebase Messaging

-* The Goal of API Survey
-* What is RESTful API ?
-* What is REST ?
+* What is FCM ?
+* The API for Push Notification
-* The Effection to the API Design
+* The API for Topic Registration
-* Firebase Realtime Database API
+* The API for Retrieving User's Data
-    * Introduction to Firebase
-	* HTTP Method
-	* Resource Path
-	* HTTP Status Code
-	* Response Payload
+* Compare the Design of FCM API to RESTful API
     * Pros and Cons
-	* Playground: Realtime Marks on an Article